Top 10 Anti-Aging Foods

 Drink at least 8 glasses of water every day in order to remain healthy.
 Water helps us to get rid of the toxins and unwanted waste materials from your body.

-juices, skim or low fat milk, broths, sparkling water, and teas.
+Don't rely on thirst; this sensation diminishes with age.
+Drink often and choose from nutritious liquids, including 100% fruit and vegetable juices, skim or low fat milk, broths, sparkling water, and teas.
 You can also get fluids from foods, especially those that are liquid at room temperature.
 Try gelatin, frozen yogurt, soups, watermelon, pickles, oranges, lettuce, tomatoes, etc.

 ;;